Vietnam Street Food Safety: Preventing Illness in Ho Chi Minh City and Hanoi

 Which Vaccines Are Essential for Vietnam Travel?

-- Typhoid: Advisable for travel to areas with limited sanitation or frequent street‑food eating.
+• Typhoid: Advisable for adventurous eaters or those who travel to areas with limited sanitation.

-- Tdap (Tetanus, Diphtheria, Pertussis): Keeps you protected from these serious infections, useful for outdoor activities and minor injuries.
+• Tdap (Tetanus, Diphtheria, Pertussis): Keeps you protected from these serious infections, especially pertussis which is very prevalent worldwide.

 The Yellow Fever vaccine isn’t required for Vietnam unless you’re arriving from a country with a risk of Yellow Fever.
 For tailored advice, always speak with a travel health specialist.